awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Configuration`  <a name="cfn-amazonmq-broker-configuration"></a>
 A list of information about the configuration\.
+Does not apply to RabbitMQ brokers\.
 *Required*: No
 *Type*: [ConfigurationId](aws-properties-amazonmq-broker-configurationid.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)